ndsoham/learning-augmented-tree-inference/README.md

 -  opt_tree:    tree render file
 -  opt_mat:     noise corrected matrix file

-_Note_: `sample-data/` contains example input genotype matrices for $n=20$ and $n=50$ cells. `sample-oracles` contains oracles used for inference for the sample data.
+_Note_: `sample-data/` contains example input genotype matrices for $n=20$ and $n=50$ cells. `sample-oracles/` contains oracles used for inference for the sample data.
 The following commands can be used to test the implementation:

 - `python run.py 20 20 0.01 0.05 test-n_20.png test-n_20.tsv`
 - `python run.py 50 500 0.0001 0.2 test-n_50.png test-n_500.tsv`